APX Group × Armilla Tech Ltd.

 A.2 Optional Token Venture Economics

-If Appendix A is activated, the optional token-venture economics below would apply separately from the base retainer.
+If Appendix A is activated, the optional token-venture economics below apply separately from the Base Retainer.
 These economics are restricted to the token venture only and do not apply to Armilla's ordinary hardware revenue, software revenue, general corporate financing proceeds, or any standard operating revenue outside the token venture.

 ComponentIndicative Position

-APX Token Allocation10% of total token-venture supply, subject to a 12-month cliff and 36-month linear vesting in definitive documents
+APX Token Allocation10% of total token-venture supply, subject to a 12-month cliff and 36-month linear vesting under the definitive agreement.

-Primary Revenue Share20% of gross receipts from token-venture primary sales, tokenized memberships, or authorized launch drops
+Primary Revenue Share20% of gross receipts from token-venture primary sales, tokenized memberships, or authorised launch drops.

 A.3 Optional APXCoin Activation Framework